xsmobi/redesign/README.md

 ![Bootstrap colors](http://i.imgur.com/vgTD4VJ.jpg)

 <hr>
 Redesign CMS integrates **icons from Font Awesome** .
-Icons can be integrated with the Font Awesome button and the respective [http://fontawesome.io/icons/ icon code].
-Additionally, really awesome combinations of stacked and animated icons are possible as shown in this article.
+Icons can be integrated with the Font Awesome button and the respective [icon code](http://fontawesome.io/icons/).
+Additionally, really awesome combinations of stacked and animated icons are possible as shown in [this article](http://cms.redesign.mobi/redesign-showcase.html?post=1821).
 ![](http://i.imgur.com/PiI08nk.jpg)